MiroPalmu/homepage/docs/dsl_function_objects.rst

 DSL function objects (C++)
 --------------------------

-In this blog I'm going to describe metaprogramming technique that came up when I was working on my WIP library.
+In this blog post I'm going to describe metaprogramming technique that came up when I was working on my WIP library.
 I have not seen it before so I coined term DSL (Domain Spesific Language) function object.